-Financial assets are classified into two types:
+Financial assets are classified into three types:

-- Amortised cost - Fair Value through Profit or Loss (FVPL)
+- Amortised cost

+- Fair Value through Profit or Loss (FVPL)

+- Fair Value through Other Comprehensive Income (FVOCI)

 The council's business model is to hold investments to collect contractual cash flows.
 If payments are solely principle and interest they are classified as amortised cost.
-Otherwise they are classed as FVPL.
+Otherwise they are classed as FVPL or FVOCI.